LoneWolf728/LoneWolf728/README.md

 </p>

 # Hola, I’m Dineth
 Quietly building things that work (or sometimes don’t).
-Aspiring DevOps Engineer / Software Developer with a curious mind, a keyboard, and a Fedora (🐧 kind).
+Aspiring DevOps Engineer / Software Developer with a curious mind, a keyboard, and a Fedora (the 🐧 kind).

 <!-- Top row: First and third items side-by-side -->